 This course introduces a variety of technological devices and explores their use in instructional contexts.
-The main focus of the course is on the integration of computer applications; Internet research; and instructional computergenerated activities, charts, presentations, games, and projects for the K-12 curriculum.
+The main focus of the course is on the integration of computer applications; Internet research; and instructional computer-generated activities, charts, presentations, games, and projects for the K-12 curriculum.
 A field experience is associated with the course and must be completed prior to receiving an end of course grade.
+A required component is a 10-hour field experience.
 Prerequisites: MIS 210 or successful bypass exam, and admittance into the education program.
 Fall.